VitorPeixoto/Mario-AI-Framework/README.md

 The Mario AI framework is a framework for using AI methods with a version of Super Mario Bros.

 This is an updated version for the Mario AI Framework.
 As the first version was released in 2009, this is the tenth anniversary edition, integrating features from all previous versions and adding several new features.
 This new code includes a better interface for playing the game with planning algorithms (the planning track of the competition), generating levels (the level generation track), and possibly will support the learning track in the future .
-The framework comes with multiple different planning agents, level generators and thousands of levels including generated levels from diffeent generators as well as the original Mario levels.
+The framework comes with multiple different planning marioai.agents, level generators and thousands of levels including generated levels from diffeent generators as well as the original Mario levels.
 Also, the framework is compatible with [Video Game Level Corpus (VGLC)](https://github.com/TheVGLC/TheVGLC) processed notations.

 If you want to access the old framework, feel free to check out the old websites for the previous competitions ([2015](https://sites.google.com/site/platformersai/platformer-ai-competition) - [2012](https://sites.google.com/site/noormario/home?pli=1) - [2011](https://sites.google.com/a/marioai.com/www/home) - [2009](http://julian.togelius.com/mariocompetition2009/)).